 Best Weather Station of 2021

-The one issue we found with the Osprey was the forecast icon appeared to be stuck in rainy mode for a couple of days despite sunny conditions.
-According to the directions, the rain cloud symbol is an indicator of decreasing pressure and not necessarily actual rain.
+The one issue we had with the Osprey was the forecast icon appeared to be stuck in rainy mode for a couple of days — despite sunny conditions.
+According to the directions, the rain cloud symbol indicates decreasing pressure and not necessarily actual rain.
 Although we found this to be confusing, all the benefits vastly outweigh this minor detail.

 The AcuRite Iris 01022M is a 5-in-1 option for those who want more data with location precision.
 The sensor has five built-in features that collect measurements on wind, rain, temperature, humidity, and barometric pressure.
 As a bonus, the Iris comes with a lightning detection sensor so you can monitor inclement weather and receive early warnings.